fbpx

 • Dutch citizens and United States citizens who have obtained legal residency in St Maarten

-• A person married to a Dutch citizen; the latter having been registered in St Maarten;
+• A person married to a Dutch citizen with legal residency in Sint Maarten.

 1. Verifiable Documents must be Readily Available